manikcloud/Docker-Certified-Associate/3-session/buildkit-example/README.md

 This repository demonstrates the usage of Docker BuildKit to build and run a Docker image.

+## What is Docker BuildKit?

+Docker BuildKit is a modern, high-performance builder toolkit for Docker images.
+It improves the build process by introducing features such as:

+- Concurrent building of multiple layers
+- Advanced layer caching
+- More efficient storage management
+- Support for new Dockerfile features and syntax

+BuildKit is designed to work with the current Dockerfile format but also enables the possibility of creating new frontend build systems with different syntax and features.

 ## Prerequisites

 - Docker (with BuildKit enabled)